 Her training centre, Djanbung Gardens, is a purpose designed living learnscape of permaculture in practice, and is home to Permaculture College Australia and the PCA Bioregional Campus.
 She continues to teach PDCs and advanced courses internationally, and mentor new permaculture teachers.
 Robyn is passionate about her work, good food, cooking, community, writing music and being creative in everything she does.

-Annnaliese Hordern is an inspiring, passionate Permaculture educator, committed to evolving inclusive and interactive teaching styles, fostered by some of the great Permaculture pioneers including Rosemary Morrow, Robin Clayfield, David Holmgren, Geoff Lawton and Robina McCurdy.
-Annaliese has been teaching in PDCs with Robyn Francis at Djanbung Gardens for the past 2 years and is now supporting advanced courses as trainee teacher.
-Annaliese has a Bachelor of Applied Science (Environmental Resource Management), Cert IV in Training and Assessment and has completed PDCs with several teachers and undertaken advanced permaculture courses in community facilitation, sustainable aid, dynamic groups and teacher training.
+Annnaliese Hordern is an inspiring, passionate Permaculture educator, committed to evolving inclusive and interactive teaching styles, fostered by some of the great Permaculture pioneers including Robyn Francis, Rosemary Morrow, Robin Clayfield, David Holmgren, Geoff Lawton and Robina McCurdy.
+Annaliese has been teaching in PDCs with Robyn Francis at Djanbung Gardens for the past 5 years and is now supporting advanced courses.
+Annaliese has a Bachelor of Applied Science (Environmental Resource Management), a Diploma of Permaculture, Cert IV in Training and Assessment and has completed PDCs with several teachers and undertaken advanced permaculture courses in community facilitation, sustainable aid, dynamic groups and teacher training.